Ghostwatch: Inspirations

 Ghostwatch has also been credited for being amongst the direct inspirations for several other successful, contemporary works.

 A comment left by writer Stephen Volk on the official Ghostwatch: Behind the Curtains homepage claims that British illusionist Derren Brown once told him that the film had at least partially inspired his similarly controversial "TV hoax" Séance.
 This was later confirmed by Brown himself whilst being interviewed for the BBC Four documentary Ghosts in the Machine.

-The makers of The Blair Witch Project were reported to have seen the film before going on to make their own movie; however, when asked about this on the podcast, Diminishing Returns, the film's director, Eduardo Sanchez, stated that they were not made aware of the film until after The Blair Witch Project had been released.
+People have pointed out the similarities between Ghostwatch and the 1999 American found footage horror film The Blair Witch Project.
+When asked about the similarities on the podcast, Diminishing Returns, The Blair Witch Project co-director, Eduardo Sánchez, stated that they were not made aware of the film until after the film had been released.

-More recently the creative team behind the 2020 British Zoom-based computer screen horror film Host have credited Ghostwatch as an influence.
+More recently, the creative team behind the 2020 British Zoom-based computer screen horror film Host have credited Ghostwatch as an influence.
 Co-writer Jed Shepherd, who had appeared on a podcast with Volk prior to working on Host, stated in an interview that he and his collaborators considered Host to be their version of Ghostwatch, and noted that the film has "a lot of Ghostwatch references", including displaying a Zoom caller ID of 31101992, referring to the date of Ghostwatchs broadcast.

 Sequel ('31/10')

 As featured in his collection Dark Corners, screenwriter Stephen Volk wrote a short story entitled 31/10, which is effectively a sequel to Ghostwatch.
 The piece was later selected for "The Year's Best Fantasy and Horror 2007: Twentieth Annual Collection", and nominated for the Horror Writers' Association (HWA) Bram Stoker Award, and British Fantasy Award for Best Short Story 2006.

-The story itself centres on Volk taking part in a fictitious, 10th anniversary edition of Ghostwatch in 2002.
+The story itself centres on Volk taking part in a fictitious, tenth anniversary edition of Ghostwatch in 2002.
 Venturing into the previously sealed-off BBC studio space where the original show took place, he is accompanied by a small team of individuals whose lives were somehow affected by the broadcast, ten years previously.

-A free PDF file of '31/10' can be found on writer Stephen Volk's official website.
+A free PDF file of 31/10 can be found on writer Stephen Volk's official website.